Apple TV (device): First generation (2007)

-At a September 2006 Apple special event, Apple announced the first-generation Apple TV.
-It was originally announced as "iTV" to fit into their "i"-based product naming convention, but was renamed "Apple TV" before launch due to a trademark dispute with British broadcasting network ITV, which threatened legal action against Apple.
-Pre-orders began in January 2007 and it was released in March 2007.
-It is based on a Pentium M processor and ran a variant of Mac OS X Tiger, and included a 40 GB hard disk for storing content.
-It supported output up to 720p on HDTVs via HDMI, and supported some standard definition televisions via component video.
+At a September 2006 special event, Apple announced the first generation Apple TV.
+Apple originally announced the device as iTV to fit into their "i"-based product naming convention, but later renamed it Apple TV due to a trademark dispute with British television network ITV.
+Preorders began in January 2007, and the device shipped that March.

+The first generation Apple TV includes a Pentium M processor that runs a variant of Mac OS X Tiger, and originally shipped with a 40 GB hard drive.
+It supports output up to 720p via HDMI, and supported some standard definition televisions via component video.
+It also has a USB port and a 10/100 BASE-T Ethernet port.
 At launch, Apple TV required a Mac or Windows-based PC running iTunes on the same network to sync or stream content to it.

 A model with a 160 GB hard drive was released in May 2007.
 The 40 GB version was discontinued in September 2009.

+The first generation Apple TV could be modified into a makeshift Intel Mac Mini using a USB boot disk image available online; installation to the built-in hard drive was possible by flashing the image to the drive.

+Software

+Apple TV Software 1.0 had an interface similar to that of Front Row in Mac OS X. It had seven rows for Movies, TV Shows, Music, Podcasts, Photos, Settings, and Sources.

-In February 2008, it became a stand-alone device through the "Take 2" version 2.0 software update, which removed the requirement of iTunes syncing from a separate computer, and allowed for media from services such as iTunes Store, MobileMe, and Flickr to be rented or purchased directly on the Apple TV.
-In July 2008, Apple released the software 2.1 update, which added external recognition of iPhones and iPod Touches as alternative remote control devices to the Apple Remote.
+In February 2008, it became a stand-alone device through the "Take 2" version 2.0 software update, which removed the requirement of iTunes syncing from a separate computer, and allowed media from services such as iTunes Store, MobileMe, and Flickr to be accessed directly from Apple TV.
+In July 2008, Apple released the software 2.1 update, which added external recognition of iOS devices as remote control devices.

-The first generation Apple TV can be modified into a makeshift Intel Mac Mini, with a USB boot disk image being available online, and an install to the inbuilt hard drive possible by flashing the image to the hard drive through the USB booted disk.
-The device is not easily used unless a USB hub is installed, due to it only having one USB port.

-The first generation Apple TV has a 1 GHz Intel Pentium M CPU, and 256 MB of RAM.
-Neither the CPU or RAM can be upgraded without soldering, as both are soldered onto the motherboard.
-The device has one HDMI interface, one USB port, one 10/100 base T Ethernet port, and a Component video interface.
-Due to its thermal management design utilizing the upper case as a passive heat sink, the device gets warm when in use.
-A fan is used to cool the case, but it does not reach the CPU and is instead installed to cool the hard drive and installed power supply.
+In October 2009, Apple released a minor upgrade called "Apple TV Software 3.0".
+This update included an updated interface with seven horizontal columns across the top of the screen for the different categories of content (Movies, TV Shows, Music, Podcasts, Photos, Internet, and Settings).
+This update also added features such as content filtering, iTunes Extras, new fonts, and a new Internet radio app.
+The Genius playlist option allowed for easier playlist creation.